-You must use the GCP Console to import CSV files from your local computer.
+You must use the Cloud Console to import CSV files from your local computer.

 When you use a dataset to train a model, your data is divided into three splits: a training set, a validation set, and a test set.

-The validation set is used to try a vast number of preprocessing, architecture, and hyperparameter option combinations.
+The training and validation sets is used to try a vast number of preprocessing, architecture, and hyperparameter option combinations.
 These trials result in trained models that are then evaluated on the validation set for quality and to guide exploration of additional option combinations.

 When more trials no longer lead to quality improvements, that version of the model is considered the final, best performing, trained model.
 Next, AutoML Tables trains two more models, using the parameters and architecture determined in the parallel tuning phase: